owlbarn/tutorial/book/stats/README.md

 let data_1 = Array.init 10 (fun _ -> Stats.gaussian_rvs ~mu:3. ~sigma:1.);;
 ```

 Our hypothesis is that the data set is drawn from Gaussian distribution $\mathcal{N}(0, 1)$.
-From the way we genereated the synthetic data, it is obvious that `data_0` will pass the test, but let's see what Owl will test us using its `Stats.z_test` function.
+From the way we generated the synthetic data, it is obvious that `data_0` will pass the test, but let's see what Owl will test us using its `Stats.z_test` function.

 ```ocaml env=stats_03
 # Stats.z_test ~mu:0. ~sigma:1. data_0